Sonny Bono: Film and television

-Bono's acting career included bit parts as a guest performer in such television series as The Man From UNCLE, (appearing with Cher in 'The Hot Number Affair) Fantasy Island, Charlie's Angels, The Love Boat, The Six Million Dollar Man and CHiPs.
+Bono's acting career included bit parts as a guest performer in such television series as The Man From U.N.C.L.E. (appearing with Cher in "The Hot Number Affair"), Fantasy Island, Charlie's Angels, The Love Boat, The Six Million Dollar Man and CHiPs.
 In the 1975 TV movie Murder on Flight 502, he played the role of rock star Jack Marshall.
 He appeared in the 1980 miniseries Top of the Hill.
-He played the role of mad bomber Joe Selucci in Airplane II: The Sequel (1982) and appeared in the horror film Troll (1986).
-He also portrayed racist entrepreneur Franklin von Tussle in the John Waters film Hairspray (1988).
-In Men in Black (1997), Bono is one of several oddball celebrities seen on a wall of video screens that monitor extraterrestrials living among us.
-He also appeared as the Mayor of Palm Springs (which he actually was at the time) in several episodes of P.S.
-I Luv U during the 1991–92 TV season, and on Lois & Clark: The New Adventures of Superman (in season 1, episode 9 "The Man of Steel Bars", which aired November 21, 1993), in which he played Mayor Frank Berkowitz.
-He also made a minor appearance as himself in the comedy film First Kid (1996).
+He played the role of mad bomber Joe Selucci in Airplane II: The Sequel (1982) and played the role of Peter Dickinson in the 1986 horror film Troll.
+He portrayed racist entrepreneur Franklin Von Tussle in the John Waters film Hairspray (1988).
+He appeared as the Mayor of Palm Springs (which he was at the time) in several episodes of P.S.
+I Luv U during the 1991–92 TV season, and on Lois & Clark: The New Adventures of Superman (in season 1, episode 9 "The Man of Steel Bars", which aired November 21, 1993), he played Mayor Frank Berkowitz.
+He made a minor appearance as himself in the comedy film First Kid (1996).
+A portrait of Bono appeared in the VeggieTales episode "Dave and the Giant Pickle", in the Silly Songs with Larry segment I Love My Lips (original version).

 Bono guest-starred as himself on The Golden Girls episode "Mrs. George Devereaux" (originally broadcast November 17, 1990), in which he vied with Lyle Waggoner for Dorothy's (Bea Arthur) affection in a dream sequence.
 In Blanche's (Rue McClanahan) dream, her husband is still alive, and Bono uses his power as Mayor of Palm Springs to have Waggoner falsely arrested so he can have Dorothy to himself.
 Sophia (Estelle Getty) had been hoping for Sonny and Dorothy to get together and actively supported Sonny.